zendesk/call_center/README.md

 -----------

 * **Call** - An application resource of yours that encapsulates a phone call.
 Phone calls are then acted on: answered, transferred, declined, etc.
 * **Event** - Is something that happens outside or inside your application in relation to a **Call**.
-Someone picks up, hangs up, presses a button, etc.
+Someone picks up, hangs up, presses a button, etc. But overall, it's anything that can be triggered by Twilio callbacks.
 * **State** - Is the status a **Call** is in which is descriptive of what's happened so far and what are the next things that should happen. (e.g. a call on hold is waiting for the agent to return)
 * **CallFlow** - Is a definition of the process a **Call** goes through. **Events** drive the flow between **States**. (e.g. a simple workflow is when noone answers the call, send the call to voicemail)
 * **Render** - Is the ability of the **CallFlow** to return TwiML to bring the call into the **State** or modify the live call through a **Redirect**.